Skip to main content

 What does a HackingByte engagement cost?

 Pricing is fixed-scope per engagement and depends on the asset surface, the standards in scope, and the depth of evidence required.
-Most engagements land in a mid-market range that small SaaS, growth-stage fintech, and regulated mid-market companies can plan against.
-Tell us what you need scoped and we will write a fixed-price proposal — no hourly billing surprises, no tool resale on top.
+Tell us what you need scoped and we will write a fixed-price proposal — no hourly billing surprises, and no vendor commissions colouring the advice.

 How is HackingByte different from a pure pen-test vendor?